Image

 Last Updated: May 5, 2026

 Wright County, MO manslaughter defense lawyer.
-Facing a manslaughter charge in Wright County, MO is far more than a routine criminal matter, it’s a serious situation that can affect every aspect of your life.
-Your freedom, your future, and your reputation are all on the line.
-At Combs Waterkotte, our Wright County, MO manslaughter defense attorneys move quickly to protect your rights, scrutinize the evidence, and develop a strategic defense focused on achieving the best possible outcome.
+Being charged with manslaughter in Wright County, MO is not just another criminal case, it’s a life-altering situation.
+Your freedom, your future, and your reputation are all at stake.
+At Combs Waterkotte, our Wright County, MO manslaughter defense attorneys act quickly to protect your rights, challenge the evidence, and build a defense strategy designed to secure the best possible outcome.

 Whether your Wright County, MO charge involves a tragic accident, a split-second decision, or a situation that got out of control, Missouri prosecutors take these cases seriously, and they move quickly.

-You need a strong, experienced manslaughter defense attorney in Wright County, MO in your corner right away.
-Call Combs Waterkotte at (314) 900-HELP or reach out online to schedule your free, confidential consultation.
-With 80+ years of combined experience and over 10,000 cases successfully handled in Wright County and across Missouri, we know how to fight, and win, cases like yours.
+You need a skilled and aggressive Wright County, MO manslaughter defense lawyer on your side right away.
+Call Combs Waterkotte right away at (314) 900-HELP or reach out online to schedule a free, confidential consultation.
+Our defense team has more than 80 years of combined experience and has successfully handled 10,000+ cases just like yours in Wright County and across Missouri.

 • Protect Your Life